nitinkhatri749/ML-Practice/README.md

 Entire work is done on Spyder(Scientific Python Development Environment).
 So many Introduction videos are available on [Spyder](https://www.youtube.com/results?search_query=spyder+introduction).

 ###### Prerequisites-
-One should have knowledge of -<br/>
+One should have knowledge ofPython and it's libraries -<br/>
-Python and it's libraries - Numpy (Python package used for Scientific Computing) <br/>
+Numpy (Python package used for Scientific Computing) <br/>
 Matplotlib (Data Visualization library) <br/>
 Pandas(used for data maniulation and importing data) <br/>
 scikit-learn/sklearn (Python library for machine learning & predictive modeling)